 Running a business with HGV or PCV vehicles

 If your business uses heavy goods vehicles (HGVs), you’ll need a goods vehicle operator licence.
-You can find full details of the vehicles and trailers that you’ll need a vehicle operator licence for on GOV.UK.

 If your business operates passenger-carrying vehicles (PCVs) for which passengers pay, you’ll need a public service vehicle (PSV) operator licence.
-See GOV.UK for a guide to public service vehicle operator licences.

 You can manage your vehicle operator licence online using this tool on GOV.UK, which allows you to pay fees and make changes to your licence.